 establish "black-out" periods immediately prior to and following the disclosure of quarterly and annual financial results during which our directors, officers and certain other persons may not purchase or sell Common Shares in the market.

-Members of the Corporate Governance / Nominating Committee Include:
+Members of the Corporate Governance / Compensation Committee Include: